Beyond the Frame: Designing Around Sconces, Switches, and Vents

 The Heating Vent

 Vents are usually near the floor.
-Design your gallery wall with a high "Skyline" (aligning the tops of the frames) so the bottom row stays comfortably above the airflow and dust of the vent.
+Design your gallery wall with a high Skyline so the bottom row stays comfortably above the airflow and dust.

 The Corner Light Switch

-If your gallery wall starts near a door, the light switch is your "Start Line."
+If your gallery wall starts near a door, treat the switch as a start line.
 Align the edge of your first frame cluster with the horizontal line of the switch plate for a clean, architectural look.

 Summary: Designing in the Real World

 A perfect gallery wall is one that looks like it belongs in your specific home.
-By measuring your constraints and using GalleryPlanner's Lock and Label features, you can turn a challenging wall into a professional-grade installation.
+By measuring your constraints and using Wall Objects and Layout Zones, you can turn a challenging wall into a professional-grade installation.

 Ready to Generate a Layout?